(click on image to return to Longshipco.org portal/home page)

 Maintaining the ship is critical to the Longship Company, and participating in the work provides as much, or more, historical experience and insight as sailing and rowing on her.

-WORK SESSIONS 2023 -- Dates and tasks are tentative depending on the weather.
+WORK SESSIONS 2025 -- Dates and tasks are tentative depending on the weather and other factors.
 Check for updates on the listserve

 Gyrfalcon Refinishing Sanding and refinishing of the Gyrfalcon was started a couple of years ago.
 It needs to be completed.
 Although ideally that would be done in the shelter when the Sae Hrafn is in the water, much of the remaining work could be done in the open, just pulling the boat out in front of the barn.
 (There is a 10'x10' pop-up canopy frame in the barn, which could be set up in front of the barn with a tarp draped over it for shade and/or protection from rain - with the tarp perhaps extended back to the barn to give full coverage of the boat if need be.)
 Anyone interested in taking on this as a project, let us know - Two or even three people could comfortably work on the Gyrfalcon at a time, and would be sufficient to man-handle it around as needed